Zariphron/Team-10/Specification.md

       2. Students

 ## Preconditions
-      1. Users have their account
+      1. Users have an account
       2. Users have logged in to the application

 ## Triggers
-      * Users selected in Time Management option Then user selected in “create calendar” symbol on the top right.
+      * Users select Time Management option then user selects the “create calendar” symbol on the top right.

 ## Primary sequence
-      1. System prompt user input the title of the event.
+      1. System prompts user for input of the title for the event.
-      2. Users type the title.
+      2. User types title.
-      3. System prompt user input more specific information for the event.
+      3. System prompts user for more specific information to input for the event.
       4. User writes notes down in the editor.
-      5. System prompt user input date time they want to save, also reminder every day or every week
+      5. System prompts user input date time they want to save, also reminder every day or every week
-      6. User selects in the date-time.
+      6. User selects the date-time.
       7. User saves it.
-      8. System converts the file text under markdown editor (see use case “input a markdown file and output flash cards)
+      8. System converts the file text under markdown editor (see use case “input a markdown file and output flash cards")
-      9. System attach this event on the calendar.
+      9. System attaches this event on the calendar.